originalnicodr/CuratorDiscordBot/readme.md

 Keep in mind that you can also discriminate between different servers for the input and output channels in the **getchannel** functions.

-To change the repo where the bot will push change the link in the **Github integration**
+To change the repo where the bot will push change the link in the **Github integration** section.

+To change the the thumbnails options (extension of the fil, size, filter used in the resizing, etc.) check the **Thumbnail creation** section.

 ## Usage